-Mt Galloway, in the distance, is the highest point on the Antipodes Islands at 366 metres.
-It is a volcanic cone, and Mt Waterhouse, a little further south, is another high cone.
-The Poa litorosa tussocks and Polystichum vestitum ferns which dominate the landscape of the Antipodes Islands can be seen in the foreground.
+The volcanic cone of Mt Galloway, in the distance, is the highest point on the Antipodes Islands, at 366 metres.
+Mt Waterhouse, to the south, is another high cone.
+The Poa litorosa tussocks and Polystichum vestitum ferns which dominate the landscape can be seen in the foreground.

 Using this item

 Department of Conservation